jump-dev/JuMP.jl/doc/probmod.rst

 the solver does not support this functionality by passing the complete problem to the solver every time.

-Changing problem class will trigger a fresh model construction, e.g. changing between an LP and MILP.
-This restriction is partially to support the variety of different solvers capabilities.

-Modifying and resolving a MILP does currently trigger a fresh model construction, but JuMP will provide the last solution as a "warm-start" solution if supported by the solver.

 Modifying variables
 ^^^^^^^^^^^^^^^^^^^